Lumen N. Mulligan

 Prior to coming to KU Law, Mulligan was an associate professor at Michigan State University College of Law, where the student bar association recognized him as an outstanding instructor, and was an assistant professor of business law at the University of Michigan School of Business.
 His legal experience includes co-founding Stowell & Mulligan PA, working as a litigation associate attorney at Polsinelli, LLC, and serving as a judicial clerk on the U.S. Court of Appeals for the 10th Circuit.

 - Jurisdiction and remedial powers of the federal courts

 Associate, Polsinelli, Shalton & Welte PC, 2002-03; Clerk, Chief Judge Deanell Tacha, U.S. Court of Appeals for the 10th Circuit, 2003-2005; Adjunct Lecturer, University of Kansas School of Law, 2003-04, Lecturer, 2005-06; Co-founder, Stowell & Mulligan, PA, 2005-06; Assistant Professor, University of Michigan Ross School of Business, 2006-2007; Associate Professor (without tenure), Michigan State University College of Law, 2009-10; Professor, University of Kansas, July 2010-present.

 Civil Procedure, Expert Witness Skills Workshop, Federal Courts, Jurisdiction

 Selected Publications —

-- Federal Rules of Civil Procedure: Rules and Commentary (Thomson Reuters forthcoming 2020 edition) (with Steven S. Gensler).
+- Federal Rules of Civil Procedure: Rules and Commentary (Thomson Reuters 2020 edition) (with Steven S. Gensler).